Dnavarro805/TinDog/README.md

 # TinDog
-This project gives users an idea and overall feel of the business potential for this theoretical startup.
+This project is a theoretical startup for dogs to find their perfect match through our application.

 ## Tech Stack
 **Client:** HTML,CSS.